-CDFW has jurisdiction over the conservation, protection, and management of fish, wildlife, native plants, and the habitat necessary for biologically sustainable populations of those species (biological resources).
-CDFW offers these comments to assist the Lead Agency for adequately identifying and mitigating the Project's significant, or potentially significant, impacts on biological resources.
-CDFW recommends that the MND addresses the ensuing comments.
+CDFW has jurisdiction over conservation, protection, and management of fish, wildlife, native plants, and the habitat necessary for biologically sustainable populations of those biological resources.
+CDFW offers comments to assist the Lead Agency for adequately identifying, avoiding, and mitigating the Project's significant or potentially significant impacts on biological resources.
+CDFW recommends that the DEIR addresses the ensuing comments.